Ground states and associated path measures in the renormalized Nelson model: Definitions and Preliminary Results

 and their analogues for $a$ and $\ad$.
 We combine this with the notation

 where $\V{v}=(v_1,\ldots,v_n)$ and $\V{w}=(w_1,\ldots,w_n)$ are tuples comprised of elements of a fixed Hilbert space.
 For instance,

-\subsection{Schr\"{o}dinger representation of Fock space ($\cQ$-space)}
+\subsection{Schr\"{o}dinger Representation of Fock Space ($\cQ$-Space)}

 We shall quite substantially make use of the fact that one can unitarily map the bosonic Fock space $\sF$ onto an $L^2$-space defined by a probability measure, such that the field operators corresponding to a certain completely real subspace $\mathfrak{r}$ of the one-boson space turn into maximal operators of multiplication with elements of a Gaussian process indexed by $\mathfrak{r}$.
 To introduce the corresponding notation and to shed some light on this unitary transformation for the non-expert reader, we briefly explain one canonical possibility to construct it.
 More details on the construction sketched below can be found, e.g., in \cite{Berezanskii1986}.
+For discussions of $\cQ$-space in the context of quantum field theory we refer to \cite{LHB2011,Simon1974}.

 Recall the definition of the completely real subspace ${\mathfrak{r}}$ in \eqref{realsubspace}.
 In view of the Weyl relations \eqref{Weylrel} the corresponding set of Weyl operators $\{\sW(f):f\in{\mathfrak{r}}\}$ generates a commutative unital sub-$C^*$-algebra of $\LO(\sF)$ that we call $\sA$.
 Let ${\sf G}:\sA\to C(\cQ)$ denote the corresponding Gelfand $*$-isomorphism onto the continuous functions on the maximal ideal space $\cQ$ of $\sA$, which is a compact Hausdorff space.
 Let $\fQ$ denote the Borel-$\sigma$-algebra of $\cQ$ and let $\GM:\fQ\to[0,1]$ be the unique Borel probability measure representing the positive and normalized linear functional